-In this book there is one change on the theoretical side for the χ theory.
-There is enough data available to make a decision about how the adsorbed molecule are organized on the surface, whether as individual molecules or as patches of molecules.
-It seems obvious now, from both theoretic considerations and experiment data, that the molecules must cluster, at least in patches.
-If this is the case, then the previously questionable geometric factor, f, listed as in the first edition has a value of nearly 1.
-This makes sense from the classical point of view that there are lateral forces.
+In this book, there is one change on the theoretical side for the χ theory.
+There are enough data available to make a decision about how the adsorbed molecules are organized on the surface, whether as individual molecules or as patches of molecules.
+It seems obvious now, from both theoretic considerations and experimental data, that the molecules must cluster, at least in patches.
+If this is the case, then the previously questionable geometric factor, f, listed as in the first edition, has a value of nearly 1.
+This makes sense from the classical point of view, which considers that there are lateral forces.
 It is also consistent with the assumption used to derive the ESW.
 However, this has not yet been specifically addressed and confirmed with experimental data.

-There is general uneasiness for those dealing with the theory of adsorption and assigning a value to molar area, \overline{A} , or momolecular area, a.
-This uneasiness is not new and is evident from the earliest days of the BET development as well.
-Along with this is the question, "What is meant by surface area."
-It is no secret that with adsorption experiments one obtains a variety of answers depending upon conditions of the adsorbent and especially on the adsorbate used.
-The concept and visualization of surface area is quite simple but can also be misleading.
-In this book I have put forward the concept of specific monolayer equivalent, $n{\rm m}$, as the physical property that is important to tabulate.
-It is fine to list the surface area, provided the specific monolayer equivalent, which is more fundamental, is provided.
-Therefore, for now, the important quantity that is not in question, that is the monolayer equivalence $n{\rm m}$ will be tabulated.
-The conversion to surface area with the reader's favorite \overline{A} or a is always possible.
+There is general uneasiness for those dealing with the theory of adsorption and assigning a value to the molar area, \overline{A} , or monomolecular, a.
+This uneasiness is not new; it is evident from the earliest days of the BET development.
+Along with this comes the question, "What is meant by surface area?"
+It is no secret that with adsorption experiments, one obtains a variety of answers depending on the conditions of the adsorbent and especially on the adsorbate used.
+The concept and visualization of surface area are quite simple, but can also be misleading.
+In this book, I have put forward the concept of a specific monolayer equivalent, $n{\rm m}$, as the physical property that is important to tabulate.
+It is acceptable to list the surface area, provided that the specific monolayer equivalent, which is more fundamental, is supplied.
+Therefore, for now, the important quantity that is not in question-that is, the monolayer equivalence $n{\rm m}$ -will be tabulated.
+The conversion to surface area with \overline{A} or a, as preferred by the reader, is always possible.